Skip to content

 How can I transfer assets without losing coverage?

-• You sell them for their full value
+• Sell them for their full value.

 What if I live in a nursing home and have a spouse or partner?